craws/OpenAtlas/install/upgrade/upgrade.md

     sudo service apache2 restart

 ### 7.16.x to 7.17.0
+7.17.0.sql is needed but will be taken care of by the database upgrade script.

 #### Configuration
 The configuration was refactored, especially path parameters.
-You should compare the instance/production.py with config/default.py in case you made adaptions to these.
-The same goes for instance/tests.py in case you are also using tests.
+You should compare your **instance/production.py** with **config/default.py** in case you made adaptions to these.
+The same goes for **instance/tests.py** in case you are also using tests.

 #### IIIF
 For the IIIF implementation new NPM packages are needed: